SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 ## Next steps

 Unlike a normal web service, there is no mechanism for a Secret Contract to repeatedly push information through an open socket connection in response to a handle or query message.
 Instead, if you want to support that behavior, then you must develop a pull mechanism where the client makes repeated executions of the contract.
 However, as our contract currently implements the functionality of reading a reminder as a handle execution that would very quickly cost the user a lot of `SCRT` due to gas fees!
-The solution is to create a private viewing key that allows a user to see their own reminder using a query instead of a handle message.
+The solution is to create a private viewing key allowing a user to see their own reminder using a query instead of a handle message.
 In the next tutorial we will show how that can be done in the context of a simple React application.

 ## Notes